mkarthick1995/LandLordAndroidApp/DEV_DOC.md

 9.1 Prerequisites
 - Android Studio Ladybug (2023.2.1) or later
-- JDK 17 to 19 (Note: Project is configured for Java 17, though system Java can be up to 21)
+- JDK 17 (required for Gradle configuration)
 - Android SDK with minimum API level 24
 - Firebase project setup and configuration
-- Gradle 8.5 or later
+- Gradle 8.13 or later (for compatibility with modern Android development)

 9.2 First Time Setup
 1. Clone the repository: